Print one of eight different sized dots and boxes game printable templates to play the dot game.

 Strategy for the Dot Game

-- You will learn quickly after playing the dot game that the main strategy for playing dots and boxes is to carefully add lines in the beginning without adding a line that forms three sides to a box making it easy for the opposite player to form a box.
+- You will learn quickly after playing the dot game that the main strategy for playing dots and boxes is to carefully add lines in the beginning without adding a line that forms the third side of a box making it easy for the next player to form a box.
 When two players get good at playing and have trained their eye to see opportunities to add a line without the other player forming a box, often the game comes down to who’s turn it is when there are absolutely no such turns left that will result in a box being made.

 Print the Dots and Boxes Printable Templates